dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 specify that posters should not exceed the following dimensions: 0.95 m wide x 1.30 m high.

+### Open Source Requirement

-To be considered for acceptance, software systems representing the central topic in a presentation submitted to BOSC must be licensed with a recognized Open Source License, and be freely available for download in source code form at the time they are reviewed.
+To be considered for acceptance, software systems representing the central topic in a talk or poster submitted to BOSC must be licensed with a recognized Open Source License, and be freely available for download in source code form at the time they are reviewed.

 The [Open Bioinformatics Foundation](OBF "wikilink"), which sponsors BOSC, is dedicated to promoting the practice and philosophy of Open